SAS companies benefit from rather flexible tax rules that are advantageous for entrepreneurs when it comes to taxing profits.

 Transfer my head office

-Special report: SAS taxation and taxation of profits
+Guide: SAS taxation and profit taxation

-Benefits: How are SAS taxed?
+Benefits: How are SAS companies taxed?

 They are taxed at the following rates: